lordamponsah25/Alcohol-Sleep_Netpyne_model-/README.md

 # Alcohol-Sleep_Netpyne_model-
 This repository contains simulation code and visualizations from a computational neuroscience project investigating the impact of alcohol consumption and sleep deprivation on neuronal activity and memory-related network dynamics.
 The project integrates:

-🧪 Empirical data from cognitive assessments of university students

 🧠 Single-neuron modeling using CompCogNeuro simulations

 🧬 Network-level and CA3 hippocampal simulations using NetPyNE